-^{12.} This is significant since the selection of a jet engine for entire fleets of aircraft is commonly based on specific fuel consumption advantages as small as 0.1%.
+^{17.} This is significant since the selection of a jet engine for entire fleets of aircraft is commonly based on specific fuel consumption advantages as small as 0.1%.

-^{13.} Pipeline Rules of Thumb Handbook, Gulf Publishing (Houston), 1998, pp. 457-458, 481-483.
+^{18.} Pipeline Rules of Thumb Handbook, Gulf Publishing (Houston), 1998, pp. 457-458, 481-483.

-+ The organization that designed a large natural gas flow calibration system that NIST deemed "would be a significant advancement in natural gas flow measurement",14 wishes to contribute to the solution of the water measurement and audit problem, as the necessary first step towards eventual municipal water distribution pipeline leak detection, location, and prioritization.
+- + The organization that supplied the heavy water and tritium gas flow measurement/accounting systems for the U.S. Department of Energy's nuclear materials production facilities; - + The organization that designed a large natural gas flow calibration system that NIST deemed "would be a significant advancement in natural gas flow measurement",19 wishes to contribute to the solution of the water measurement and audit problem, as the necessary first step towards eventual municipal water distribution pipeline leak detection, location, and prioritization.